Rental arbitrage has become a HIGHLY LUCRATIVE business for short-term rental (STR) investors.

 It’s definitely popular among those who desire financial freedom through passive income.

 The appeal of rental arbitrage is that investors do not need to own property in order to start this business.
-However, many potential rental property investors are unsure of the true profitability of rental arbitrage.
+However, many potential rental property investors are unsure of the true profitability of Airbnb arbitrage.
 As with every business, there are always risks.

-So when it comes to rental arbitrage, is it actually profitable?
+So when it comes to short-term rental arbitrage, is it actually profitable?
 How can you get started?
 Where do you even find the rental property?

 Keep reading — We’ll explain everything you need to know.

-What is rental arbitrage?
+What is Rental Arbitrage?

 Rental arbitrage is the practice of renting out long-term properties and re-renting them out to others on a short-term basis through short-term rental platforms such as Airbnb or HomeAway.